tomgxz/Kraken/REPORT.md

 <br><br>

 ### Explanation and justification of this process
-  The initial concept seems large and complicated, but the way it is broken down above into separate parts will make the development easier and faster, and will aid the testing and maintaining of the code due to it's modularity.
+  Although the initial concept for this solution appears large and complicated, the decomposition into separate parts will make the development easier and quicker, and will also aid the testing and maintinance of the code, due to its modularity

   The program will be split into three main sections: the multi-user system (including the login system and the creation of sites), the site edit system (including the drag-and-drop editor and the styling system), and the user interface.

   The multi-user part of the program will integrate with the SQL database and the server-side file storage.
 It is mostly made of sequential algorithms that are either called when the user performs a certain interaction, or when another algorithm calls them.

-  The diagrams above can be used to explain this.
+  The diagrams above demonstrate this implementation.
 The `auth_signup_post` subroutine is called when the user completes the signup form, which then calls the `verifyField`, `isEmailFormat`, and `createUser` subroutines.

-  Breaking it down like this ensures that the program is modularised in such a way that all of the subroutines can interact with each other.
-If there is a bug that needs fixing, or a change that needs implementing, it is easy to find the code that needs editing and change it without breaking the rest of the program.
+  Breaking it down in a clear and linear fashion ensures that the program is modularised in such a way that all of the subroutines can interact with each other.
+If there is a bug that needs fixing, or a change that needs implementing, it is easy to find the code that needs editing and change it without breaking the rest of the program, as most of the code doesn't rely inherently on what came before.

-  The code will be very modular, which will help with development and any changes that will be made later.
-This will be achieved by following this design and separating the multi-user system, editing system, and user interface.
-If another developer were to take over the programming, this design would make it easier to understand and make amendments.
-The two different programming languages, Python and JavaScript, will communicate via Flask's `session` and `flash` features to make sure that the two languages can interact with each other.
-The functions will be contained in a class, that will be initialised when ran, to make use of the `self` variable communication so that all of the subroutines can use the same variables.
-It will also use variables and `return` statements for some subroutines where necessary.
+  The code will be designed to be modular, so that development and modifications down the line are easier.
+This will be achieved by following the principles set out in this design.
+For example, separating the multi-user system, editing system, and user interface.
+The overall goal is that, if another developer were to take over the development, they would be able to easily comprehend how the code works and fits together.
+To further aid this, the code will be well documented with clear and concise comments througout the code, along with function definitions.

+  The two main programming languages, Python and JavaScript, will communicate via Flask's `session` and `flash` functionality, ensuring the languages can interact as expected.
+The Python functions will be contained in an object representing the full project.
+This means that it can make use of the `self` communication to easily pass frequently used variables between different functions.
+It will also use variables and `return` statements for some subroutines, where required.

+<br><br><br><br>
+<br><br>

 ### Inputs and Outputs
   |Input|Process|Output|